gingkoi/gingkoi/README.md

 ### Hi, I'm Boon Juan 👋

 Hello!
-I'm Boon Juan and I'm currently pursing a Computer Science major on my 1st year.
+I'm Boon Juan and I'm dealing with network devices as a career.
 Currently, my interest lie in front-end development and my focus right now is building a solid understanding of React and the tools it offers.
 In order to accomplish this, I'm taking an online course on full-stack development while building my own applications in parallel.

 On my own time, I like to play games such as MOBA and simulator genres (Kairosoft games).